lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 <pre><code></code></pre>
 Note that you need to escape specific characters when using "sed" (See <a href="http://unix.stackexchange.com/questions/32907/what-characters-do-i-need-to-escape-when-using-sed-in-a-sh-script">here</a>).
 For example, the following command tries to replace "largemem-[0-1]-0" with "largemem-0-0,largemem-1-0"
 <pre><code>find . -wholename './Rep[2-9]/batchRunChat.sh' -exec sed -i 's/largemem-\[0-1\]-0/largemem-0-0,largemem-1-0/g' {} +</code></pre>
+Another example below removes the string "batchRunChat* &" in the file "jobList.txt"
+<pre><code>sed -i 's/ batchRunChat\* \&//g' jobList.txt</code></pre>
+If you want to delete empty lines in a file, you can use the first command below.
+However, sometimes it does not work because there are space/tabs in the seemingly "empty" lines.
+In the latter case, you should use the second command below, which also works in the former scenario (i.e., it is more general).
+<pre><code>sed -i '/^$/d' filename
+sed -i '/^\s*$/d' filename</code></pre>

 <h2>Rename multiple files in a small part of their names</h2>
 The following code will find all png files in the current directory and replace the string "rep2" in their names with the string "rep0"
 <pre><code>for i in *.png; do mv $i $(echo $i | sed 's/rep2/rep0/g'); done</code></pre>